nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 :information_source: **Appearance of Module Tags**<br>
 Not all modules that are tagged to the contact are shown on the Person List.
-If a contact shares the same module as you, the module tag corresponding to that module will appear for that containt on the Person List.
+If a contact shares the same module as you, the module tag corresponding to that module will appear for that contact on the Person List.
 <br>

 <img src="images/UG_ui_pictures/PersonListCommonMods.svg" style="width:80%;margin:0 10%">